geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 I don't know if there's anything else with autogen right now.

 ##### **Geohot** [[00:31:18](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1878)]
-The nice thing is that...
+The nice thing is that..

 ##### **Geohot** [[00:31:19](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1879)]
-I think you mentioned this last time, but it's easy to edit it now because it's just Intree and it's not, like...
+I think you mentioned this last time, but it's easy to edit it now because it's just Intree and it's not, like..

 ##### **Qazalin** [[00:31:24](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1884)]
 Yeah, no, that library was bad to rely on.